streamr-dev/core-api/README.md

 npm install
 ```

 4. Run `streamr-docker-dev start 1` if you are using the recommended tool streamr-docker-dev.
-Otherwise make sure all services dependencies are running and the the web applications is properly configured to connect to them.
+Otherwise make sure all service dependencies are running and the the web applications is properly configured to connect to them.

 5. Start the web application
 ```